Xtruct/Xtruct/README.md

 We have a good deal for you.

 Do you remember the time of Construct Classic ?
 Guess what, we're taking the best out of these 3 softwares and we are making it better !

+##What is Xtruct?
+Xtruct is an Electron-based game editor powered by phaser and it will hopefully export to web, mobile and desktops.

 ##You're a developer
 All you have to do is to grab your pants from the floor and step right in the development process to help us shape it